2019 Accredited Online Theology Degrees

-Online theology degrees are offered at 44 schools and across many degree levels, from undergraduate to graduate.
+Online theology degrees are offered at 45 schools and across many degree levels, from undergraduate to graduate.
 Students who major in theology hope to develop an analytical understanding of biblical texts and use their knowledge to help others understand the Bible.
 People who earn degrees in theology typically become clergy members, educators, community leaders, social workers, counselors, writers, or religious studies professors.
 All available online theology degrees can viewed in the comprehensive list below.
-Our rankings list highlights some of the best options for an online master's degree in theology, based on tuition costs and alumni salaries provided by PayScale.
+Our list of the best online master's in theology programs ranks schools based on tuition costs and alumni salaries provided by PayScale.